 Do you sometimes feel that your mind runs at a million miles an hour and you’re not sure you’ll get everything done?
 Smashing through your daily ‘to do’ list like a machine, not stopping to reflect on how you actually feel, and then getting up and doing it all again the next day?
 That is, until you collapse in a heap?!

 As Ralph Waldo Emerson said, “Nothing external to you has any power over you.”
 Finding peace with the things you can’t change and taking steps to make positive changes for the things you can; will set you free.

-Events in 2020 have forced many of us to consider if being constantly on-the-go is the right way to live our lives.
+Recent events have forced many of us to consider if being constantly on-the-go is the right way to live our lives.
 Packing so much in that we never have time for ourselves.

 The result?
 If we aren’t putting our own wellbeing first, it can mean never quite being our best selves – at work, home or with loved ones.

 Defined as ‘the state of being comfortable, healthy, or happy,’ wellbeing can mean different things to different people.

 At its core though, retaining ‘well-being’ is something we can all strive for.
 It might be that feeling of contentment you get when sitting down to a family meal, the sense of pride of smashing your targets at work, or even just feeling alive when walking in the park on a sunny day.